Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Gingrich engineered the first Republican takeover of the House of Representatives in 40 years, followed by the first balanced budget in 40 years.

-But all spending bills start in the House of Representatives, and Gingrich was the speaker.
+The media called it the Clinton surplus, but all spending bills start in the House of Representatives and Gingrich was the Speaker.

-Speaker Gingrich also produced some long overdue welfare reforms, despite howls from liberals that the poor would be devastated.
+Speaker Gingrich also produced some long-overdue welfare reforms, despite howls from liberals that the poor would be devastated.

 But nobody makes that claim anymore.

-Did Gingrich ruffle some feathers when he was speaker?
+Did Gingrich ruffle some feathers when he was Speaker?

-Enough for it to cost him the job.
+Yeah, enough for it to cost him the job.

 But he also showed that he could produce results.